thindil/steamsky/bin/doc/MODDING.md

   to the crew member button.
 Optional.
 * Key `NoPilotIcon`: Path to the SVG image which will be used as icon to show Pilot position info for factions with sentient ships.
 Optional.
+* Key `NoEngineerIcon`: Path to the SVG image which will be used as icon to show Engineer position info for factions with sentient ships.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode